pial08/SemVulDet/README.md

 ### Datasets
-- Please download our [VulF](https://utsacloud-my.sharepoint.com/:f:/g/personal/peyman_najafirad_utsa_edu/Eo0SVOO07dlGhlOLBYz2zzcBcVzD5DMkCjlzuvs6ABPmBQ?e=DmY2hY) dataset VulF directory.
+- Please download our [VulF](https://drive.google.com/drive/folders/1d00kfEX6k1MhpxJtuFv5JqtlQTJfg03N?usp=sharing) dataset VulF directory.

 - Our N-day and zero-day samples are also available in the previous link under *Testing* directory.
 - After downloading VulF dataset, please put it under the directory *data*.

+### Reproducibility
+In order to use our pre-trained model, please download our model from [here](https://drive.google.com/drive/folders/1d00kfEX6k1MhpxJtuFv5JqtlQTJfg03N?usp=sharing) under the Saved Model directory.
+After downloading, please set the value of the parameter `--model_checkpoint` to local directory you saved the pre-trained model.